The Military Macaw – Ara militaris (Linnaeus, 1766) is a large green macaw.

 The natural habitat covers a large area from western Mexico over Colombia, northwestern Venezuela, Ecuador, northern Peru, Bolivia to northwestern Argentina.

 They are usually found in wooded foothills at altitudes of 500 – 1500 m but sometimes up to 2000 m.

 In Mexico they are mostly seen in secluded uplands in dry woodland but occasionally also in lowland humid and riparian forests.
 In Columbia and Pacific Mexico they are also seen at lower altitudes.
 In Venezuela they prefer rainforest up to 600 m.
 In Columbia they are found in humid forests of the Andes.

-The wild diet includes a wide variety of nuts, seeds, fruit and berries.
+Wild birds feed on a wide variety of nuts, seeds, fruit and berries.

 High quality pellet should form the basis of the diet.
 Soaked or sprouted sunflower seed is a healthy supplement.
 Also provide nuts like walnuts, pecans, Brazil nuts and pine nuts.
 Provide a variety of fruit and vegetables e.g. fresh corn, cooked maize, banana, apples and oranges.

 The clutch contains 2-3 eggs that are incubated for about 26 days.
 The chicks reach fledging age after 13 weeks.
 They reach sexual maturity when they are 2-4 years old.